Sarajevo: Geography

-Sarajevo is near the geometric center of the triangular-shaped Bosnia and Herzegovina and within the historical region of Bosnia proper.
+Sarajevo is near the geometric center of the triangular-shaped Bosnia and Herzegovina and within the historical region of Bosnia.
 It is situated 518 m above sea level and lies in the Sarajevo valley, in the middle of the Dinaric Alps.

 The valley was once an expansive, fertile, and green space, but considerable urban expansion and development took place following World War II.
 Forested hills and five major mountains surround the city.
 The highest of the surrounding peaks is Treskavica at 2088 m, followed by Bjelašnica mountain at 2067 m, Jahorina at 1913 m, Trebević at 1627 m, and Igman the shortest at 1502 m.
 The last four are also known as the Olympic Mountains of Sarajevo.

 When the city hosted the 1984 Winter Olympics, venues were constructed at these mountains for many winter sports events.
 The city is developed within hilly terrain; some steeply inclined streets and residences perch on the hillsides.

 The Miljacka river is one of the city's chief geographic features.
 It flows through the city from east through the center of Sarajevo to the west part of the city, where it eventually meets up with the Bosna river.
 Miljacka River is also known as "The Sarajevo River".
 Its source (Vrelo Miljacke) is 2 km south of the town of Pale at the foothills of Mount Jahorina, several kilometers to the east of Sarajevo center.
 The Bosna's source, Vrelo Bosne near Ilidža (west Sarajevo), is another notable natural landmark and a popular destination for Sarajevans and other tourists.
 Several smaller rivers and streams, such as Koševski Potok, also run through the city and its vicinity.